Clean Heat Grant to replace Domestic Renewable Heat Incentive from April 2022

 Government needs to respond to the widespread calls for action to curb climate change

 All UK political parties express concern about climate change, but seem vague about what should be done to curb it.

-The Government's advisor, the Climate Change Committee has been very clear that, "The 29 million existing homes across the UK must be made low-carbon, low-energy and resilient to a changing climate.
+The Climate Change Committee has been very clear that, "The 29 million existing homes across the UK must be made low-carbon, low-energy and resilient to a changing climate.
 This is a UK infrastructure priority and should be supported by HM Treasury.
 Homes should use low-carbon sources of heating such as heat pumps and heat networks"